pachyderm/rfcs/triggers.md

 ### PFS

-Triggers are a new primitive which we'll add to pfs.
+Trigger is a new field we'll add to BranchInfos.
 Similar to provenance, triggers are a feature which is mostly implemented and reflected in the pfs api but that users will mostly interact with through the pps api.
 Triggers link branches to other branches, and should be though of as saying that one branch